drmortalwombat/oscar64/README.md

 * nes_mmc3 : Nintendo entertainment system, MMC3, 512K PROM, 256K CROM
 * atari : Atari 8bit systems, (0x2000..0xbc00)
 * x16 : Commander X16, (0x0800..0x9f00)

+#### C64 Cartridge formats

+Three cartridge formats are supported

+* -tf=crt : creates an easyflash cartridge with common code expanded from bank 0 into memory
+* -tf=crt8 : creates a generic 8KB cartridge from 0x8000-0xa000 with autostart header
+* -tf=crt16 : creates a generic 16KB cartridge from 0x8000-0xc000 with autostart header
+* -cid=nnn : specifies the type ID, used by vice emul

+The easyflash format cartridge expands the first 16KB bank into memory to provide a common area of "code" and "data".
+This is taken from the standard code and data section in region "main".

+The generic cartridge formats use the region "rom" from the first bank and include an autostart header.
+The sections "code" and "data" are placed into this "rom" region.
+The "bss", "stack" and "heap" sections are placed into the "main" region from 0x0800 to 0x8000.

+The layout can be changed by defining own "main" and "rom" regions.

 ### Files generated